 Having the proper ventilation in your home is a great way to improve the air quality.

 Check vents and air filters for dust and debris.

 Replace filters for the furnace and vents; this will not only make the air quality better but will help with reducing allergies.

 Seal doors and windows to make sure that dust and debris can’t come inside through the cracks.

 Carbon monoxide and smoke detectors are the best way to ensure that these harmful gases are not infiltrating your home.

 There are also detectors for radon gas.
 These are great for homes that have detected radon levels outside, and:

 either the levels aren’t high enough to require a mitigation system

 or it does have a mitigation system in place that needs to be regulated

-If you think that your home may have poor air quality, it is important to call a professional to help you get the problem fixed.
+If you think your home may have poor air quality, it is important to call a professional to help you get the problem fixed.
 While some problems are not noticeable right away, they can be fatal if not caught.